Sjenica: Geography

 Sjenica is located at an altitude of 1,026 meters above sea level, making it one of the highest towns in Serbia and the Balkans.
 Temperatures fall below freezing on average 134 days per year, with the first freeze in late September and the last in early May.

 According to the Köppen-Geiger climate classification, it has a humid continental climate (Dfb) with freezing and not so humid winters, and with warm and humid summers, but with cold nights.
 The town itself extends on the right side of the Uvac river and is located along the Grabovica river, in the spacious Sjenica basin, at an altitude of 1,000-1,030 m above sea level.

 In terms of area (1,059 km^{2}), Sjenica is one of the largest municipalities in Serbia.
 The Sjenički region is located in the mountainous surroundings of Golija (1,833 m), Jadovnik (1,733 m), Ozren (1,693 m), Zlatar (1,625 m), Giljeva (1,617 m), Žilindar (1,616 m), Javor (1,519 m), Ninaja (1,362 m), Jaruta (1,428 m) and other mountain ranges, on the one hand, and the spacious valleys of Sjenica, Pešter (Ugljan), Koštan and other fields.

 It borders the municipalities of Bijelo Polje (Montenegro), Prijepolje, Tutin, Novi Pazar, Ivanjica and Nova Varoš.
 The area of the Sjenica-Pešter Plateau abounds in extremely large natural potentials, suitable especially for the development of agriculture and animal husbandry, as well as significant mineral wealth (large deposits of brown - lignite coal).

-Exceptional natural amenities and a developed tradition of winter sports make the area of the municipality of Sjenica one of the greatest potentials for the development of winter sports, as well as summer recreational and excursion tourism, in the territory of the Republic of Serbia and beyond.
-In this sense, Sjenica has a large number of ski slopes, as well as the National Biathlon Center Žari.
+Sjenica has a large number of ski slopes, as well as the National Biathlon Center Žari.

 Of the other potentials, the Uvac, Gutavica and Paljevine nature reserves, Sjenica lake, the large Peštersko polje, the Uša cave system, Tubića cave, Baždarska cave, meanders of the Vapa river, as well as numerous archaeological sites and localities stand out.

 Climate

 Sjenica has a microtermal warm-summer humid continental climate (Köppen Dfb).
 In addition to its other specifics, Sjenica is known in Europe as one of the coldest inhabited places.
 Winters in Sjenica are long and cold, and low temperatures can sometimes last for days (in January 2005, the unofficial lowest temperature in Serbia was recorded in Sjenica, −42°C).

-Officially, the lowest measured temperature in Sjenica municipality, −39°C, was recorded on January 26, 2006, in Krajukića Bunari.
-In Sjenica town, on January 26, 1954, −38.4°C was measured.
+Officially, the lowest measured temperature in Sjenica municipality, −39°C, was recorded on 26 January 2006 in Krajukića Bunari.
+In Sjenica town, on 26 January 1954, −38.4°C was measured.